Buying real estate in Indonesia?

 Stability is a necessary condition when investing in real estate because it ensures a supportive economic and social framework.
 It is an information you need as a foreigner buying a property in Indonesia.

-These days, Indonesia is experiencing a notable degree of stability.
-The last Fragile State Index reported for this country is 66.6, which is an acceptable number.
+You'll be glad to hear that Indonesia is seen as stable country for investors.
+The last Fragile State Index reported for this country is 63.7, which is a satisfactory number.

 Indonesia will experience a significant surge in growth